Give us a missed call on

 Similarly, details on packaging, labelling, shipment partners, and delivery ETAs can also be fetched using the Order status tracking mechanism, though for tracking purposes, most businesses generate a separate Tracking ID.

-What is the Tracking ID Number?
+What is Tracking ID Number?

 A Tracking ID or number is a unique identifying number that is given to a shipment to track its progress.
 It is provided by the shipping company or carrier, or 3PL service provider, as the case might be, and enables stakeholders to track their shipment during transit.